Reasons why you should visit Tel Aviv

 When the sun goes down, there’s many bars to choose from.
 There’s almost too many to try!
 One thing that Israelis are really good at is partying, and boy, do they party hard.
 So if you’re into the nightclub scene, you’ve come to the right place.
 You can party until you drop but you can also just go somewhere with a calmer environment and grab a beer (or two) with your friends.
 What’s so good about Tel Aviv is that there’s plenty of options, so no evening has to be the same.

 So if you love a good beach, tropical climate, beautiful and artistic neighbourhoods, friendly locals, really(!) good food and a nightlife that will blow your mind – write down Tel Aviv in your calendar now.
 It’s effortlessly cool, alternative, fun, pretty, and to be honest, also very ugly in some ways and it’s a city that will make you fall in love with it.
 Tel Aviv is that summer romance that went by too fast, and when you come home, it will still be on your mind for a very long time.

-thanks you to our sponsors at Edmonton Pest Control for making this post happen
+Thanks you to our sponsors at Clean carpets in Meriden CT for making this post happen.